Garbage Truck Accident Lawyers in Phoenix

 Since a number of parties can cause a garbage truck accident, it is sometimes difficult to hold those parties liable for paying compensation.
 An investigation will need to be done, which should be extensive, and include speaking to witnesses, capturing video surveillance if available, collecting statements from everyone involved in the crash, and negotiating with insurance companies.
 Doing all of that on your own is exhausting, especially if you are recovering from catastrophic injuries.
 That is why the best way to start is to speak with an experienced attorney.

-Our Phoenix garbage truck accident lawyers at The Husband & Wife Law Team can conduct this investigation to determine the cause of the crash and who should be held liable.
+Our Phoenix trash truck accident lawyers at The Husband & Wife Law Team can conduct this investigation to determine the cause of the crash and who should be held liable.
 We will then help you file a claim to receive compensation from the at-fault party.

 We will also be aware of certain requirements or restrictions involved in a trash truck accident.
 For example, if the City of Phoenix is partially to blame for the accident, injured individuals only have 180 days to file a Notice of Claim with the city.
 There is no time to waste if you need to start a claim.
 Statutes of limitations run out, and evidence spoils.
 You need to contact an experienced law firm as soon as possible.

-If you have been injured in a garbage truck accident, call The Husband & Wife Law Team today at (602) 457-6222.
+If you have been injured in a garbage truck collision, call a Phoenix truck accident lawyer at The Husband & Wife Law Team today at (602) 457-6222.
 These cases present a number of challenges, and you do not have to face them alone.
 We know how to investigate these collisions to determine who was at fault.
 Once we have determined negligence, we will fight to get you the full amount of compensation you are entitled to.

 - Do I Really Need a Lawyer After a Collision with a Large Truck?